dbhangops/dbhangops.github.io/_posts/2014-03-18-dbhangops-031914-connect-engine-and-protecting-your-database.markdown

 \#DBHangOps 03/19/14 -- CONNECT Engine in MariaDB, Protecting your database, and more!
 =========================================================

-You can join the Google Hangout at http://bit.ly/1lPyLlv or watch the livestream below:
+You can catch the recording below:

 <iframe width="420" height="315" src="http://www.youtube.com/embed/HtzVU4L09LI" frameborder="0" allowfullscreen></iframe>